TritonDataCenter/rfd/rfd/0099/README.md

 ### Retention Period
 For now, the amount of time we retain metrics will be up to the operators of the metric server.
-Retention periods are in the scope of RFD 91, so when we start working on an end-to-end solution for instrumentation we will have to revisit the question of how long to retain scraped metrics.
+Retention periods are in the scope of a not-yet-created RFD, so when we start working on an end-to-end solution for instrumentation we will have to revisit the question of how long to retain scraped metrics.

 ### Naming
 We should try to maintain standard naming conventions for our metrics.
 For